The apply function template

 as-if the calls were made in some unspecified order.
 The completion

-of the full expression associated with one call to apply
+of the full expression associated with one call to apply synchronizes with a subsequent

 access to the protected value of the same jss::synchronized_value<>